moveit/moveit2_tutorials/doc/how_to_guides/stomp_planner/stomp_planner.rst

 Stochastic Trajectory Optimization for Motion Planning (STOMP) is a probabilistic optimization framework (`Kalakrishnan et al. 2011<https://www.researchgate.net/publication/221078155_STOMP_Stochastic_trajectory_optimization_for_motion_planning>`_ ).
 STOMP produces smooth well-behaved collision free paths within reasonable planning times.
-The approach relies on generating randomized noisy trajectories to explore the space around an initial (possibly infeasible) reference trajectory in order to produce a newly combined trajectory with lower cost.
+The approach relies on generating randomized noisy trajectories to explore the space around an initial (possibly infeasible) reference trajectory to produce a newly combined trajectory with lower cost.
 Trajectory costs are computed by problem-specific cost functions that compute waypoint cost penalties for collisions, waypoint constraint violations, smoothness, and control properties.
 The optimization process is run iteratively, so that the reference trajectory is continuously improved without introducing jumps.
 STOMP doesn't require gradient information for its optimization algorithm which even allows including cost functions that don't support computation of derivatives (e.g. costs corresponding to constraints and motor torques).